torstenboettjer/sandbox/README.md

 direnv allow
 ```

-Now, every time you cd into ~/dev-env-A:
+Now, every time a developer *cd* into ~/dev-env-A:

-direnv reads .envrc.
+* direnv reads .envrc.
-use flake tells direnv to find the nearest flake.nix file.
+* use flake tells direnv to find the nearest flake.nix file.
-direnv calls nix develop --command bash (or equivalent) for the default devShells output.
+* direnv calls nix develop --command bash (or equivalent) for the default devShells output.
-The specified packages (docker, kubectl, go) and the shellHook are loaded into your current shell session.
+* The specified packages (docker, kubectl, go) and the shellHook are loaded into your current shell session.

 ### Alternative: Specifying the Flake Output

-If your flake has multiple shell outputs, you can specify exactly which one to use in your .envrc:
+If a flake has multiple shell outputs, developers can specify exactly which one to use in your .envrc:

 ```sh
 # ~/dev-env-A/.envrc